Scheana Shay Divorce: How Her ‘Pump Rules’ Friendships Changed During Divorce

 During Scheana Shay’s surprise party for her husband, she was confronted by Stassi and Katie, who were furious with her for apologizing to Lala.
 Stassi kept making the argument that Lala had been very rude to Maloney, including calling her fat, which Schroeder found to be unforgivable.
 But Scheana Shay wanted to apologize for all of the things she had said about Kent that were false, not exactly become best friends with her.

-“For myself, I just felt like, ‘Look, if I’ve been saying things about you that aren’t true, I’m gonna apologize,'” Scheana Shay continues to The Daily Dish, adding she felt it was necessary to apologize for her involvement in the rumors, sharing, “But everything we said about [Lala] was really true, so I thought I was being witty with it, they didn’t, and we’ve moved past that.”
+“For myself, I just felt like, ‘Look, if I’ve been saying things about you that aren’t true, I’m gonna apologize,'” Scheana Shay continues to the Daily Dish, adding she felt it was necessary to apologize for her involvement in the rumors, sharing, “But everything we said about [Lala] was really true, so I thought I was being witty with it, they didn’t, and we’ve moved past that.”

 During the following months, Shay clearly started struggling in her marriage, which is something fans will start seeing on Vanderpump Rules.
 She has hinted as to why her marriage ended, but more reasons may be provided on the show.
 And it sounds like she’s thankful for her friends for being there.